pyrevitlabs/pyRevit/README.md

 **Example:**
 `0000_RPS_PushButton_RPS_RevitPythonShell_IronPythonConsoleCommand.png`

-This defines a subpanel under `pyRevit`, named `RPS`, and a simple Push Buttons in this panel, named `RPS`.
+This defines a sub-panel under `pyRevit`, named `RPS`, and a simple Push Buttons in this panel, named `RPS`.
 But then the startup script will use the `<Assembly Name>` and `<C# Class Name>` and will look for the referenced addin and class.
 If this addin has been already loaded into Revit, the startup script will assign the `<C# Class Name>` to this button.
 In this example, startup script will create a button that opens the 'Interactive Python Shell' from RevitPythonShell addin.

 Another example of this method is `0005_RL_PushButton_Lookup_RevitLookup_CmdSnoopDb.png` that will create a button calling the 'Snoop DB' command of the [RevitLookup](https://github.com/jeremytammik/RevitLookup) addin.